sciZer0/7/v/README.md

 1. when the list of all working Validators (possibly anonymous) is known (Solana's approach), and

-2.  when the list is limited to 150 Validators, and
+2.  when the list is limited to 250 Validators, and

 3. when each Validator is added in the list by Voters through democratic voting (Competitive Quadratic Voting), and

 4. when each Validator in the list doesn't need to have any money and put it as the stake, and

-5. when each Validator in the list is receiving the extremely generous Automated Donations (~ <b>$3 million per year</b>) just for working honestly, and
+5. when each Validator in the list, being a programming engineer, is receiving the extremely generous Automated Donations (~ <b>$2 million per year</b>) just for working honestly, and

 6. when each Validator in the list is competing very hard with other Validators from the waiting list for being in the list in order to be receiving these extremely generous Automated Donations, and